VilloKodeHode/eldoria-game-site/documentation/Eldoria/Aetheric Sage.md

 ### 💠 Connection to Aetheric Phenomena

-[[Shatterlines]] & [[The Veil]].
+Shatterlines & The Veil.
 Their insight into echoes and recursion makes them uniquely suited to interact with Shatterlines, while their healing magic manipulates the threads of the Veil.

 “The wound was made in a moment.
 I find the thread before that moment, and pull.”